sfritzell/mythodikos/README.md

 During the 2019-21 academic years work was done to develop a text-mining tool using Python and Natural Language Processing methods that can be used to search the Perseus Digital Library Greek corpus for person-place connections and to record these search results as a preliminary dataset.

-Work over the Summer of 2021 will continue to refine the current text-mining tool for more accurate use with the Greek literary corpus, expand upon the initial dataset, integrate the geo-data ancient geographical data provided by Pleiades with the project dataset, and develop a preliminary LeafletJS map that will draw upon this information.
+Work during the 2021-22 academic year will continue to refine the current text-mining tool for more accurate use with the Greek literary corpus, expand upon the initial dataset, integrate ancient geographical data provided by Pleiades with the project dataset, and develop a preliminary LeafletJS map that will draw upon this information.
+Steps will also be taken to develop a workflow for eventually integrating the Latin literary corpus, as well as material resources.

 ## Team Members
 [Stella Fritzell](mailto:sfritzell@brynmawr.edu), Project Lead